-Men moaned, albeit less often than women, when they were faking it.
-They relied on body movements like thrusting harder and faster or clenching their muscles as if they were about to come.
+Men are likely to moan less often than women when they were faking it.
+They rely on body movements like thrusting harder and faster or clenching their muscles as if they were about to ‘come.’

 Others simply acted like they were spent or tired.
 A few guys simply told their partner ‘I’m coming baby, I’m coming!’

-He’s not alone.
-Sixteen per cent of male bluffers in the Kansas study resorted to quickly removing, discarding, or hiding their condom to cover their evidence of faking it.
+He’s not alone as many men who have faked it resorted to quickly removing, discarding, or hiding their condom to cover their evidence of faking it.